lackhole/lackhole.github.io/README.md

 ## Skills
-* Language: Modern C++, Python, C, Java, Solidity
+* Language: Modern C++, Python, C, Java
 * Framework: Android(Java), Android NDK, Tensorflow Lite, OpenCV, Emscripten
-* Others: Web3.js, Web3j

 ***

 ## Education
 * Sejong University, Seoul Korea ( 2017 ~ Present )
   * 3rd grade, leave of absence
-  * Majoring Physics & Astronomy, Computer Engineering
+  * Majoring in Physics & Astronomy, Computer Engineering

 ***

 ## Experience
-  * Software Engineer at VisualCamp ( 2019.12 ~ Present )
+  * VisualCamp, C++ based ML Ensigneer ( 2019.12 ~ Present )
     * Developing cross-platform gaze-tracking SDK based on C++
     * Developing on-device ML and inference pipeline using Tensorflow Lite and OpenCV
       * In charge of Android NDK, WebAssembly and Desktop
-    * Built the entire CI pipeline of the C++ sdk including tests and lint
+    * Building CI/CD pipeline of the gaze-tracking SDK
       * Pipeline runs on the self-hosted machines using Python and GitHub Actions
     * Built internal cross-platform C++ library and C++ GUI framework

-  * Student Researcher at Sejong University Statistical Physics Laboratory (2018.12 ~ 2019.02)
+  * Sejong University Statistical Physics Laboratory, Student Researcher (2018.12 ~ 2019.02)
-    * Conducted a sandpile model simulation using C++ MPI
+    * Conducted a sandpile model simulation using C++ MPI on Linux

 ***

 ## Awards
-  * Can Satellite Competition 2nd (2017, KAIST & KARI)
+  * Can Satellite Competition 2017, 2nd (KAIST & KARI)
-    * Made ground station using MATLAB
+    * Made ground station that shows the status of the satellite in real time using MATLAB
-    * Analyzed data and mathematical modeling using Python
+    * Analyzed data and conducted mathematical modeling using Python and numpy

   * Capstone Competition 1st (2019, Sejong University)
-    * decentralized data trading platform using blockchain and IPFS
+    * Decentralized data trading platform using blockchain and IPFS
-      * Made an ERC20 token that holds the informations about trades using Solidity
+      * Made an ERC20 token that holds the informations about trades using Solidity, Truffle, Infura and deployed to the Ethereum network
       * Communicate with deployed token using Web3.js, Web3j
         * [Part of the code](https://github.com/lackhole/NMT-Project)

   * Physics & Astronomy Conference 2nd (2019, Sejong University)
-    * Rendered 3D video of a blackhole using C++
+    * Rendered 3D video of non-spinning blackhole

 ***

 ## Personal Projects
-  * A 3D engine that can render a blakhole using ray-tracing (2019.04 ~ 2019.06, 2019.11)
+  * Visualizing general realtivity (2019.04 ~ 2019.06, 2019.11)
+    * Visualzing non-spinning blackhole using C++
       * [YouTube 1](https://youtu.be/u7VBTsMErjc)
       * [YouTube 2](https://youtu.be/Fwbx136uIPM)
       * [YouTube 3](https://youtu.be/OsN4-T6wx4A)
       * [Source code](https://github.com/lackhole/Blackhole_6)

   * Visualizing special relativity (2017.10 ~ 2017.11)
-    * Visualizing fast moving object(special relative) using C & MATLAB
+    * Build prototype using MATLAB, later implemented in C
+    * Calculating 5500K sun-sized cube moving at 80% of the speed of light, with clock attached on each side.
       * [YouTube](https://youtu.be/oADxS49q2ZA)

 ***

 ## Publications
-  * CY Kim, ES Kwon, YG Lee, *Design of CANSAT for a correlation analysis between atmospheric stability and the concentration of fine dust*, The Korean Society for Aeronautical and Space Sciences, 2017
+  * CY Kim, ES Kwon, YG Lee, *Design of CANSAT for a correlation analysis between atmospheric stability and the concentration of fine dust*, The Korean Society for Aeronautical and Space Sciences, 2017 [link](https://www.dbpia.co.kr/journal/articleDetail?nodeId=NODE07367103&lang=en_us#)